 Join the show with the program team to hear the stories about how the program paved its way through a team-based approach from an initial self-directed OER learning program, to a current credentialed certificate degree program, and to a future Master’s degree program in Forestry.

-If there is any issue with getting access to the video above, please click the link below for watching the show.
+If there are any issues with getting access to the video above, please click the link below for watching the show.